JadeGeek/SkinGPT-4/README.md

 Then, set the path to the pretrained checkpoint in the evaluation config file in [eval_configs/minigpt4_eval.yaml](https://github.com/Vision-CAIR/MiniGPT-4/blob/main/eval_configs/minigpt4_eval.yaml#L10) at Line 11.

-The model trained with both public datasets and the in-house dataset is **not publicly available** currently, but please feel free to keep in touch with **juexiao.zhou@kaust.edu.sa** and **xin.gao@kaust.edu.sa** for potential cooperation.
+The model trained with both public datasets and the in-house dataset is **not publicly available** currently, but please feel free to keep in touch with **juexiao.zhou@kaust.edu.sa** and **xin.gao@kaust.edu.sa** for potential collaboration.

 ## Launching Demo Locally